WHAT IS DEMI-FINE JEWELRY?

 - Clean your demi-fine jewelry in warm water with a mild, all-natural soap, rinse it well and dry it carefully with a soft cotton cloth.
 Remember never to clean demi jewelry with abrasive chemical cleaners.

 - Store all your semi-fine jewelry pieces in a compartmentalized jewelry box to prevent them from rubbing against each other and becoming scratched.

 - When not being worn, always keep your semi jewelry pieces in a cool, dry place (such as an airtight pouch or box) to help them stay in shape and prevent the metals from tarnishing over time.

 The distinction between costume, demi-fine, and fine jewelry comes down to materials, craftsmanship, and price.
 For example, you get more bang for your buck with semi-fine jewelry than by purchasing costume jewelry pieces made with less expensive materials.
-Demi jewelry contains precious metals at a lower karat weight than fine pieces, so that demi-fine jewelry won't cost as much as fine jewelry.
+In addition, demi jewelry contains precious metals at a lower karat weight than fine pieces so that demi-fine jewelry won't cost as much as fine jewelry pieces.

 While skilled artisans usually custom-make fine jewelry, demi-fine pieces are mass-produced in limited quantities.
 This higher volume of mass productions allows semi-fine pieces to sell at lower prices.
 Thus, demi-fine jewelry pieces are the best option for those who need high-quality affordable jewelry with expert craftsmanship and materials.